-There shall be two divisions of the Ecclesiastical Court:-
+There shall be two divisions of the Ecclesiastical Court -

-- (a) The Ordinary Division and - (b) The Clergy Disciplinary Division.
+- (a) The Ordinary Division; and

-2. Court Officers
+- (b) The Disciplinary Division.

-- 1(a) There shall be not less than two advocates, one of whom shall be the Proctor, duly sworn to the Court to assist the Court in the performance of its duties.
-It shall be the responsibility of the Proctor to present appropriate business for consideration by the Court in accordance with established custom. - (b) There shall also be a Greffier duly sworn to the Court to keep a record of the Acts of the Court from time to time.
-The Court may also appoint a Greffier substitute to assist the Greffier or attend Court in the absence of the Greffier.
+- 2. Court Officers

-3. Rules of Court
+- (1) There shall be not less than two advocates, one of whom shall be the Proctor, duly sworn to the Court to assist the Court in the performance of its duties. - (2) The Court may also appoint a Proctor substitute to assist the Proctor or attend Court in the absence of the Proctor or to exercise any of the functions of the Proctor under this Canon. - (3) It shall be the responsibility of the Proctor to present appropriate business for consideration by the Court in accordance with established custom. - (4) There shall also be a Greffier duly sworn to the Court to keep a record of the Acts and decisions of the Court from time to time and generally to carry out all the duties of clerk. - (5) The Court may also appoint a Greffier substitute to assist the Greffier or attend Court in the absence of the Greffier. - (6) All Acts and decisions recorded in accordance with sub-paragraph (4) shall be authenticated by the signature or initials of the Greffier or the Greffier Substitute, as the case may be, and shall be entered in the appropriate register. - (7) The Court Officers shall be appointed to office by the Ordinary Division on the recommendation of the Dean after consultation with the Bailiff; and may be removed from office in like manner. - 3.
+Rules of Court - (1) Rules of Court may be made from time to time by the Ordinary Division - (a) for regulating and prescribing the procedure and practice of the respective Divisions of the Court, including matters relating to costs of proceedings, in all causes or matters whatsoever in respect of which the such Division of the Court has jurisdiction and any matters incidental thereto and for regulating the sittings of the Court from time to time; - (b) for regulating or making provision with respect to any other matters which may require to be regulated or with respect to which provision may require to be made for the purposes of these Canons. - (2) Rules of Court which relate to a matter within the jurisdiction of the Disciplinary Division may only be made after consultation with the Bishop and the President of the Disciplinary Division.

-Rules of Court may be made by both Divisions of the Court from time to time with the consent of the Dean, and with the consent too of the Bishop in relation to Clergy Discipline:-
+4. Costs

-- (a) for regulating and prescribing the procedure and practice of the respective Divisions of the Court in all causes or matters whatsoever in respect of which the such Division of the Court has jurisdiction and any matters incidental thereto and for regulating the sittings of the Court from time to time. - (b) for regulating or making provision with respect to any other matters which may require to be regulated or with respect to which provision may require to be made for the purposes of these Canons.
+(1) The costs of and incidental to all proceedings in the Ecclesiastical Court shall be in the discretion of the Court and the Court shall have full power to determine by whom and to what extent the costs are to be paid.

-Rules of Court once made shall be published by transmitting a copy thereof to the incumbent of every ecclesiastical parish and the incumbent of every proprietary chapel in the Island.
-Rules of Court made hereunder shall be maintained by the Greffier and available to the public from the Judicial Greffe of the Royal Court.
+(2) Costs ordered to be paid under this paragraph are recoverable as a civil debt; and the relevant Act of the Ecclesiastical Court, or a copy of the Act certified by the Greffier of the Court as a true copy, shall be sufficient evidence of the debt.